 - Uniqueness in the background we have: My children are half American and half Asian, so they are not a typical Hong Kong kid anymore.
 Since English is their mother language, and Cantonese is their second language, they aren’t fit for the local public school anyway.
 Plus we can’t afford to put them into any of the international schools in Hong Kong.
 So homeschooling is the best alternative option for us.

 - The public school system is not ideal anymore: The public school system does well to provide everyone a chance to learn and be educated, but it’s not an ideal system for us.
-We want more flexibility to choose our own curriculums, teaching methods, daily schedules for each of my children.
+We want more flexibility to choose our own curriculum, teaching methods, daily schedules for each of my children.
 With just my four children, they each have different personalities, learning styles, strengths and weaknesses, and interests as well.
 Public schools won’t be able to give them the best education they want and need.

 - Better socialize environment: I know that’s one of the biggest concerns for everyone.
 I love the idea of a mixed-age learning environment.
 Kids should not be limited to socializing with just their peers most of the time.
 There are so many amazing adults, teens, and elderly with different races, gender, and interests that my children can learn from.
 Homeschooling provides them more opportunities to have the courage and be interested in different ages and types of people from all over the world.
 That’s real social life.

 I am SO GLAD this is not my life at all.
 My kids get to play and learn at home all day, and I don’t need to worry about taking the time to pick them up and drop them off that often.
 No homework of course for younger kids.
-We have more time to spend as a family, and we can go to visit museums or other places during the weekday, away from the crowd or even in a cheaper price.
+We have more time to spend as a family, and we can go to visit museums or other places during the weekday, away from the crowd or even at a cheaper price.

 This list can keep going, but these are my favorite reasons and benefits of homeschooling my children.